MacMayo1993/WORM-3/README.md

 Each level's 3D environment is built from Three.js geometry (no image textures — pure code geometry) and serves as both atmosphere and metaphor.

 **Level 1 — Daycare**: Warm afternoon sunlight streams through a window.
 A rotation-axis mobile hangs from the ceiling with colored arrows labeling the three Cartesian rotation axes (X=Red, Y=Green, Z=Blue).
-The floor uses a cube-net pattern in all six face colors.
-A shape-sorter toy and scattered crayons complete the scene. *The rotation axes are made physical and named before any mathematics is spoken.*
+The floor uses a cube-net pattern in all six face colors. *The rotation axes are made physical and named before any mathematics is spoken.*

 **Level 2 — Elementary Classroom**: A chalkboard reads "Welcome to Miss Cole's Class."
 Desks in rows, gold stars floating overhead, an alphabet banner. *Learning to read the symbols before reading the map.*